This is one of my favorite chocolate chip cookie recipes — especially when I’m in the mood for big, chewy, flat chocolate chunk cookies.

 Big Flat Chocolate Chunk Cookies

-- 1 stick 114 grams unsalted butter , melted and cooled (Plugra if you can find it)
+- 114 grams unsalted butter melted and cooled (this is 1/2 cup or 1 stick)

 - 3/4 cup dark brown sugar 145 grams (or use half light brown and half dark)

-- 1/2 scant cup granulated sugar 90 grams or use organic cane
+- 1/2 cup granulated sugar, scant 90 grams or use organic cane

 - 70 grams of lightly beaten egg that's about 1 egg plus 2 tablespoons of lightly beaten egg